-In addition to the cluster data network, two networks are provided for cluster management - the out of band management network and the iDRAC (or BMC) network.
+In addition to the cluster data network, a separate network is provided for cluster management - the iDRAC (or BMC) network.

-The IDRAC and switch management ports are all aggregated into a per rack Dell Networking S3048-ON switch, with dedicated vLAN.
-This provides a dedicated iDRAC / BMC network.
+The iDRAC management ports are all aggregated into a per rack Dell Networking S3048-ON switch, with dedicated VLAN.
+This provides a dedicated iDRAC / BMC network, for hardware provisioning and management.
+Switch management ports are also connected to this network.